alex431/Facebook-Stock-Analysis/README.md

 <dl>

 <dt>Data Breach Analysis</dt>
-<dd>This notebook is an altered version of the original analysis where it has been appended to build a pivot table of annual averages of compromised records pertaining to Facebook.Then, it outputs the derived pivot table to a csv file.<dd>
+<dd>This notebook is an altered version of the original analysis, where it has been appended to build a pivot table of annual averages of compromised records pertaining to Facebook.
+Then, it outputs the derived pivot table to a CSV file. <dd>

 <dt>Facebook Stock Analysis</dt>
-<dd>This notebook builds a pivot table of monthly stock averages and outputs it to a csv file.</dd>
+<dd>This notebook builds a pivot table of monthly stock averages and outputs it to a CSV file.</dd>

 <dt>Effects on Facebook Stocks</dt>
 <dd>This notebook merges the pivot tables built from the Data Breach Analysis and Facebook Stock Analysis notebooks.
-Then, it outputs the merged data to a csv file.</dd>
+Then, it outputs the merged data to a CSV file.</dd>

 <dt>Looker Studio</dt>
 <dd>The dynamic visualization tool that I utilized to construct an interactive dashboard of the data.
 There is a link under the data section.</dd>